Ashnoor Kaur

 Ashnoor Kaur (born 3 May 2004) is an Indian actress who primarily works in Hindi television.
-Kaur made her acting debut in 2009 with Jhansi Ki Rani.
-She is best known for her portrayal of Navika Vyas Bhatnagar in Na Bole Tum Na Maine Kuch Kaha, Naira Singhania in Yeh Rishta Kya Kehlata Hai, Mini Babita in Patiala Babes and Suman Sharma Mittal in Suman Indori.
+Kaur made her acting debut in 2009 with Ek Veer Stree Ki Kahaani – Jhansi Ki Rani.
+Kaur is known for her roles in Saath Nibhaana Saathiya, Na Bole Tum Na Maine Kuch Kaha, Yeh Rishta Kya Kehlata Hai, Patiala Babes, Suman Indori and her participation in Bigg Boss 19.
 She is the recipient of an Indian Telly Award along with nominations for two ITA Awards.
-Kaur is currently a contestant in the Indian reality show Bigg Boss 19.

-Early and personal life
+Early life

-Kaur was born on 3 May 2004.
+Kaur was born on 3 May 2004 to Gurmeet Singh and Avneet Kaur.
 In 2019, Kaur scored 93% in her class 10 CBSE board exams, followed by 94% in her class 12 exams in 2021.
 In 2025, she graduated with a Bachelor's degree in Mass Media (BMM) from Jai Hind College.
-She stated that her academic phase played a crucial role in shaping her identity beyond acting.

-In early 2025, Kaur underwent LASIK eye surgery.